SandraTharakan/Retail-Sales-Analysis-SQL/README.md

 * PostgreSQL
 * SQL

+## How to Use
+1. Create table using given schema
+2. Insert dataset
+3. Run SQL queries from the SQL file

 ## Conclusion
 This project demonstrates how SQL can be used to analyze real-world transactional data and generate actionable business insights.